Skip to main content

 The daylong conference was produced by Shurat HaDin–Israel Law Center, an Israeli NGO that uses civil litigation to target terror financing and alleged incitement.

-Other speakers included former Mossad director Yossi Cohen; Australian broadcaster Erin Molan; Arab‑Israeli influencer and former IDF commander Yoseph Haddad; and Anne Bayefsky of Human Rights Voices.
+Other speakers at the forum included former Mossad director Yossi Cohen; Australian broadcaster Erin Molan; Arab‑Israeli influencer and former IDF commander Yoseph Haddad; and Anne Bayefsky of Human Rights Voices.

-Dershowitz, in media interviews and from the stage, dismissed pro‑Palestinian activism as “pro‑hate,” and argued that elements of the Palestinian movement “have encouraged terrorism.”
+Dershowitz, in media interviews, dismissed pro‑Palestinian activism as “pro‑hate,” and argued that elements of the Palestinian movement “have encouraged terrorism.”

-He said he wants anti‑Zionists to “learn their cause is not a just one,” asserting that recent demonstrations rarely call for a two‑state solution.
+He said he wants pro-Palestinian demonstrations to “learn their cause is not a just one."

 The conference unfolded amid heightened diplomatic tensions between Israel and Canada.
 In recent weeks, Carney has publicly said Canada will comply with the ICC warrant should Netanyahu travel to Canadian territory, a stance that has drawn objections from Israeli officials.